How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-Add A Recent Posts Section To The Blog Sidebar
+Add A Recent Posts Section To The Sidebar

-The Recent Posts widget typically appears in your sidebar by default.
-All you need to do is configure the widget.
+The Recent Posts widget displays in your sidebar by default.
+All you need to do is configure this widget.

-Click on its title bar to configure its settings …
+Click on the Recent Posts widget title bar to configure its settings …

-There is very little to configure.
-You can add a title, select the number of posts to display and display post dates.
-If you’re happy to use the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There is not much to set up in this widget.
+You can add a title if you want, select the number of posts to display and display post dates.
+If you’re happy with the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save when done …

 Recent Posts WordPress widget settings